nguyen-tt/AFAC974/README.md

 - _Prettier_ : “Quality of code” tool as well, focuses on the styleguide
 - _ Airbnb Standard_ : One of the most known “standards”, even though it’s not officially linked to ES/JS
 - _Nodemon_ : Allows to restart the server everytime a .js file is udated

-### Deployment

-For deployment, you have to go to `secrets` → app `actions` on the github repo to insert via `New repository secret` :

-- CAPROVER_BACK_APPNAME : name app on caprover
-- CAPROVER_FRONT_APPNAME : name app on caprover
-- CAPROVER_PASSWORD : password caprover
-- CAPROVER_SERVER : link of domain